nathanjfoote/footeTak/README.md

 # footeTak
-OpenAI Tak enviroment and framework to train an AlphaZero agent to play Tag
+OpenAI Tak environment and framework to train an AlphaZero agent to play Tak

+Work in progress...